GenericMappingTools/gmt/doc/rst/source/gmtconvert.rst

 **-D**\ [*template*\ [**+o**\ *orig*]]
-    For multiple segment data, dump each segment to a separate output file [Default writes a multiple segment file to stdout].
+    For multiple segment data, dump each segment to a separate output file [Default writes a multiple segment file to standard output].
 Append a format template for the individual file names; this template **must** contain a C format specifier that can format an integer argument (the running segment number across all tables); this is